 A headache stemming from a brain tumour can present as a persistent and progressively worsening pain.

-Unlike tension headaches that might be triggered by stress, or migraines that might be associated with certain foods or sounds, these headaches do not have the same triggers and often worsen with activities that increase the pressure inside the head, like bending over, lifting heavy objects, or sudden movements.
+Unlike tension headaches that might be triggered by stress, or migraines that might be associated with certain foods or sounds, these headaches do not have the same triggers.
+They also worsen with activities that increase the pressure inside the head, like bending over, lifting heavy objects, or sudden movements.

-It's important to note that “brain tumour headaches” tend to intensify over time.
+It is important to note that brain tumour headaches tend to intensify over time.
 As the tumour grows, more pressure is exerted on the surrounding brain tissues, leading to escalating discomfort.

-There are also other types of headaches.
+To understand other types of headaches, visit our page here.
 If you are unsure about the type of headache you are experiencing, consult your doctor.

 Brain tumours can cause an array of neurological symptoms that reflect the area of the brain that's affected.
 These symptoms can vary widely in their nature and severity, but there are several common signs to be aware of.
 Some of these include: